TP1509/VizSecTax/README.md

-The app is using the mongoDB cloud solution 'atlas'.
+The app is using the mongoDB cloud solution 'Atlas'.

 To run the web app on a localhost follow these steps:
 1. Create a mongoDB atlas database (cloud.mongodb.com).